DeusEx01/Cards-View-snippet/README.md

    - **Left Icon** and **Right Icon** are icons that surround **Property Name**.
 By default `•`.
 You can change it to any symbol or emoji e.g.
 ![image](https://github.com/user-attachments/assets/f94b8733-e263-4c01-bf9c-d7c349e8a034)

-## Some support classes for cssclasses property.
+## Some support classes for cssclasses property
  - `cards-readline-off` (breaks limits of option Readable line length so you can see library with full width.

 ![image](https://github.com/user-attachments/assets/dfb2fbcf-96e3-4fa9-acae-151f33329338)